SILK ROAD is currently in a limited time UK KINDLE DEAL for 99p

 The clothes, hairstyles, armour and customs of the time are faithfully reproduced, as too is the use of firearms, which had been introduced into the country by the Portuguese sixty years before.

-The historical inaccuracies are in fact minor.
+The historical inaccuracies are few.
 Mariko’s attempted seppuku, where she aims her sword at her heart, was not at all typical.
 Japanese women instead cut their jugular vein.
 In fact, the real-life Gracia was forbidden by her Catholic faith to kill herself.

 Blackthorne’s pistols were also anachronistic.
 But overall, these are minor discrepancies.